 During these discussions I used Malyalam too, especially with Brigadier Sameer being a Malayalee, I knew that he would explain the meaning to the General.
 One such discussion was about engaging targets in depth with the long range guns, rockets and missiles and all the commanding officers were explaining their own theories.
 I was mostly in disagreement with them as engaging targets in depth without employing any of our surveillance devices to observe where the shells have fallen and the damage caused, would be sheer waste of effort.
 Whatever I said was falling on deaf ears I thought.
 So I rose up and said it was like “പൊട്ടക്കണ്ണന്റെ മാവേൽ ഏർ (pottakkannante mavel er)”.
 My sudden unexpected outburst in Malayalam took many by surprise and immediately General Jambusarwalla wanted me to explain it to the entire audience.
 Three words in Malayalam meant three sentences in English, I realised then.
 I explained that it was like a blind man trying to throw stones at a mango tree, expecting mangoes to fall.
 It killed the discussion then and there.

-After we moved back to Devlali from our operational deployment, General Jambusarwalla paid a visit to the unit.
+After we moved back to our peacetime location at Devlali from our operational deployment, General Jambusarwalla paid a visit to the unit.
 The unit was becoming fully automated in the administrative functioning and I was facing shortage of funds and computer hardware.
 General Jambusarwalla alighted from his car and ordered his driver to open the boot of the car and there he had a computer and a printer as a gift for the unit.
 That was General Jambusarwalla, who knew exactly what the unit needed and it was the first time in my entire military career that I saw a visit by a General beginning with a gift rather than……….